DemetrisKonst/ANN-Clustering/README.md

 Every algorithm consists of the same 2 steps:
 1. Assignment (Expectation): Assign each object to its nearest center.
-2. Update (Maximization): Calculate Mean per cluster and make it new center.
+2. Update (Maximization): Calculate Median of each dimension per cluster and make it new center.

 Note that the second step is the same for every algorithm.

 ### **Lloyds Algorithm**
 Lloyds Algorithm is basically the brute-force approach to the Clustering Problem.
 - In the Assignment step, every data point is compared with every cluster center to find the closest one and assign that point to it.
-- In the update step, for every cluster the new center is computed by taking the average of all the vectors inside that cluster.
+- In the update step, for every cluster the new center is computed by taking the median of every component of all the vectors in the cluster.
 ### **Reverse Assignment using Range Search LSH**
 The goal behind this algorithm (and the Hypercube version respectively) is to avoid brute-force checking every data point in the assignment step.
 - In the Assignment step, we use Range Search LSH with increasing radius to find the nearby points, until some threshold is achieved.
 After that, every non-assigned point in the end is then assigned manually by computing the distance to each centroid and taking the minimum.
-- In the update step, as in Lloyds, we compute the mean of all the vectors in a cluster for every cluster, and assign it to the centroid.
+- In the update step, as in Lloyds, we compute the median of every dimension of all the vectors in the cluster, and assign it to the centroid.

 ### **Reverse Assignment using Range Search Hypercube**
 Again, the steps are pretty much similar.
 - In the Assignment step, we use Range Search Hypercube with increasing radius to find the nearby points, until some threshold is achieved.
 After that, every non-assigned point in the end is then assigned manually by computing the distance to each centroid and taking the minimum.
-- In the update step, as before, the new centroid is computed by taking the mean of all the vectors inside the cluster.
+- In the update step, as before, the new centroid is computed by taking the median of every dimension of all the vectors in the cluster.
 <br> </br>